oVirt/ovirt-vdsmfake/README.md

 for i in `seq 0 10`; do add_host admin@internal:mypwd test$i; done
 ```

-All Json requests/responses are optionally logged into the default path `/var/log/vakevdsm/`.
+All Json requests/responses are optionally logged into the default path `$user.dir/vdsmfake.log`.
 Set the
-system property ${logDir} to customize the location.
-Log4j logs into this directory too.
+Refer to [Wildfly Swarm Configuration].

 ## Supported methods
 * create hosts